Relintai/gdnative_python/docs/io.rst

 - ...

-However those functions are no longer relevant when python is embedded into Godot.
-They can even be dangerous when opening a Godot application to modding given a 3rd party python code has suddently full access to the computer !
+However those functions are no longer relevant when python is embedded into Pandemonium.
+They can even be dangerous when opening a Pandemonium application to modding given a 3rd party python code has suddently full access to the computer !

-Hence, those functions needs to be adapted to Godot:
+Hence, those functions needs to be adapted to Pandemonium:
 - ``ctype``, ``ffi`` and ``open`` disabled
-- ``stdout``, ``stderr`` and ``stdin`` redirected to Godot editor's console
+- ``stdout``, ``stderr`` and ``stdin`` redirected to Pandemonium editor's console